 What can I expect during my hospital stay?
 How long is the hospital stay?
-When will I be discharged?
-When should I check into the hospital?
+When will I be discharged and when should I check into the hospital?
 Do I need a hotel room?

-Hospital stay is typically around 1.5 days (at least 24- 30 hours post op).
+Hospital stay is typically 24 hours post op.
 You will check into the hospital at least 4 hours prior to surgery, (or the night before for a morning surgery).
-You can stay in the hospital the 2 nights with no additional charges if space permits.
+You will usually be released 24 hours post op.

-A hotel room may be needed if space does not permit during our busiest season (tax time).
-A hotel room is always necessary if you are staying additional days in the area or you have a flight time that conflicts with our shuttle schedule.
-You will be charged for any additional nights (more than 2) if you are medically required to stay in the hospital.
+A hotel room may be needed if space does not permit during our busiest season (tax time) but this is rare.
+A hotel room is always necessary if you are staying additional (more than 2) days in the area or you have a flight time that conflicts with our shuttle schedule.

 Can someone be with me in the operating room?
 Can we take videos or pictures during surgery?

-Yes, spouses (only).
-It is preferred by the doctors that your spouse be with you during your reversal surgery.
-Your husband can take pictures or video tape your surgery as well.
-If your spouse is not able to be in the OR with you, one of our nurses will be able to take pictures and possibly videotape your surgery for you (using your camera or camcorder).
+Yes, your spouse is encouraged to be with you in surgery and may take pictures or video tape during your surgery.
+If your spouse is not able to be in the OR with you, one of our nurses may be able to take pictures and possibly videotape your surgery for you (using your camera or camcorder).

 You will stay in the hospital a minimum of 24 hours post op before being released; and you must allow 4 hours between hospital release and flight time.
-Please note that most airlines are strict on a doctor's release before they will allow you to board, and if you appear to be having problems, they may refuse to board you.
-So waiting the proper amount of time (28 hours) and obtaining a release form before you leave the hospital is mandatory.
+Please note that most airlines are strict on viewing doctor's releases before they will allow you to board, and if you appear to be having problems they may refuse to board you at all.
+So waiting the proper amount of time (28 hours post op) to fly and obtaining a release form before you leave the hospital is strongly recommended.

-You can return to work in 14 days.
-Depending on your job, you may be able to return to work in 7 days.
-Please ask for more details regarding resuming activities.
+Depending on your job, you may be able to return to work in 1 week (seated desk job); or if you have a highly physical job you may require up to 6 weeks off work.
+Please ask for details regarding resuming activities.
 We will provide you with any paperwork your employer may require.

 Can we come alone?
 Can my husband or a friend stay with us at the hospital the whole time?
 Where will they eat?

-Meeting with and/or traveling with another patient is not the same as having someone with you!
-Each patient will need to have a family member or friend with them, or pay for private nursing.
-There are some minor exceptions for couples having surgery, so please email for more details.
+Meeting with and/or traveling with another patient is not the same as having someone with you.
+Each patient will need to have a family member or friend staying in their room or pay for private nursing.
+There are exceptions for couples having surgery, so please email for more details.

-If you come alone or refuse to pay for private nursing, you will be sent home without surgery.
-There are no exceptions.
+If you come alone and refuse to pay for private nursing, you will be sent home without surgery.
+No exceptions.

 What about children, can we bring them?

 No. Children under 13 are not allowed to stay in the hospital.
 This is hospital regulation.
-If your children are coming, there is a hotel down the street from the hospital that we recommend, if they have an adult with them.
-Your guest or spouse will have to stay with the children, and the patient will have to hire a private nurse.
-Please remember that bringing children across the border requires birth certificates, proof of parent /child relationship and notarized letters from both legal parents giving permission for the children to be transported across the border.
+If your children are coming, there is a hotel nearby that we recommend, for your spouse and children.
+Children must have an adult with them at all times.
+If your guest or spouse must stay with the children in a hotel, you will have to hire a private nurse overnight.
+Please remember that bringing children across the border requires birth certificates, proof of parent /child relationship and notarized letters from any non-traveling legal parent/guardian giving permission for the children to be transported across the border - and passport cards.

 Is there anything special that we need to bring for our hospital stay?
 What will we do with our valuables during the surgery?